thled/thled_bugtracker/README.md

 #### Philosophy

-- Seek for 100% code coverage.
+- Seek for high code coverage.
 - Do not test objects which have no logic like Entities and Models.
 - It is not necessary to stub/mock third party libraries.